sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 - For the *If Instruction* users can drag & drop a *Job Instruction* directly on the *If* block: the first instruction represents the *true* branch, the second instruction dragged & dropped creates the *false* branch.

 Workflows are automatically stored to the inventory.
 This happens every 30s and when leaving the *Workflow Panel*.

+For a Workflow the following inputs are available:

+- **Name** is the unique identifier of a Workflow, see [Object Naming Rules](/object-naming-rules).
+- **Title** holds an optional explanation of the Workflow's purpose.
+- **Job Resources** are inventory objects that hold variables from key/value pairs that can be made available from Workflow Variables and from Environment Variables. *Job Resources* can be assigned at Job level and they can be assigned at Workflow level which makes them available to all Jobs in a Workflow.
+For details see [Configuration - Inventory - Job Resources](/configuration-inventory-job-resources).
+- **Time Zone** that is populated from the user's [Profile - Preferences](/profile-preferences).
+For input, time zone identifiers are accepted such as *UTC*, *Europe/London* etc. For a full list of time zone identifiers see [List of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+  - The *Time Zone* is applied to periods in Job Admission Times and in *Cycle Instructions*.
+  - It is possible using a *Time Zone* different from the [Settings - Daily Plan](/settings-daily-plan).
+However, it might cause confusing results.
+- **Allow undeclared variables** offers use of Order Variables that are not declared with the Workflow.
+This includes that Orders can carry variables that are not checked for data type or mandatory use.
+Jobs will fail when referencing undeclared variables that are not available from an Order.

+### Workflow Variables

+Workflow Variables are declared from the Workflow and are used to parameterize execution of Jobs:

+- Required variables are declared by the Workflow without default value.
+Orders added to the Workflow have to specify values for required variables.
+- Optional variables are declared by the Workflow with a default value.
+Orders added to the Workflow can specify values and otherwise the default value is used.

 ### Search in Workflows